TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/NWT-05 IP adressing.md

 5 Change the IPadress of your mobile device to the one of your Computer.
 What happends?

 Your Mobile device wil not be reachable anymore, no internet connection.
+In some cases, there is a slow connection to the internet, this depends how the router reacts to this issiue.

 your IP address changes on any network you're using either being mobile or Wi-Fi.
 Your cellular carrier will assign a temporary IP address to your device whenever you begin a new data session, or periodically refresh the IP address assigned if your device connects continuously.